tamberg/fhnw-idb/data-transport/README.md

 Use the information [Configure Wi-Fi](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#configure-wi-fi) on the Wiki to add your Pi to your WLAN.

 Note that you can add to the configuration file `wpa_supplicant.conf` more than one network.
-Consider to use your hotspot to access and use a WLAN anywhere.
+Consider to setup a hotspot on your smartphone and to access and use a WLAN anywhere.

 Try these examples with Python on the Raspberry Pi and with Wi-Fi enabled: